-I am very excited to have Dayna of the very successful blog, Lemon Lime Adventures guest posting in the A-Z's of Sensory Play for Kids series here on GRB.
+I am very excited to have Dayna from Lemon Lime Adventures guest posting in the A-Z's of Sensory Play for Kids series.
 Dayna is sharing with us some great heavy work ideas for kids.
-Be sure to check out the amazing download she has for you all too!

 What is Heavy Work?